Skip to content

 Inelastic Collisions

 Introduction to Collisions When we think about collision, a simple picture of two objects striking head to head comes into our mind.
-For example, two cars meeting head to head … Read more
+For example, two cars meeting head to head will result in an accident.
+Similarly, a person hitting a … Read more

 Transformer: Working Principle, Types (Step-Up/Down) & Uses